Annoraaq/grid-engine/docs/p/pathfinding-performance/index.md

 # Pathfinding Performance

+> **_NOTE:_** The content of this article has been reworked completely in April 2024.
+A lot has changed.
+The TL;DR: JPS is now the recommended choice for 4-directional movements since it's performance has been increased significantly.
+It has been removed for 8-directional movements though, since the old version was not giving correct results and the new one is by far the slowest option.

 Pathfinding is expensive.
 Therefore it can quickly cause performance issues.
 In Grid Engine, every time you are calling [findShortestPath][find-shortest-path], [moveTo][move-to], or